salvatorecordiano/AMA/README.md

 ### Twitter

 If you have something quick and easy, just ping me on Twitter.
 140 characters makes everyone more efficient.
 I'm [@parallelit](https://twitter.com/parallelit) on Twitter.

+---

+### Forking

+If you'd like to create your own AMA repository:

+- Click `Fork` at the top of this page
+- Edit the README.md (make sure to change the name and links and all that)
+- Enable issues on your repository (they're in your fork's Settings page).